Table of contents

-Pre-existing Market: A pre-existing market is proof that people are actively looking for your book.
+1. Pre-existing Market: A pre-existing market is proof that people are actively looking for your kind of book.
 They are searching the internet and trying to find the subject you are thinking about writing.

 Sounds like a lot, but don’t be discouraged because I have a process and tool that will help you collect the above information and help you make an informed decision on whether or not your book idea will make you money.